MQuAKE: Assessing Knowledge Editing in Language Models via Multi-Hop Questions: Introduction

 \section{Introduction}

 As large language models (LLMs) are deployed widely, the need to keep their knowledge correct and up-to-date without massive retraining costs becomes increasingly important \cite{sinitsineditable}.
-Prior work has proposed knowledge editing methods to incrementally inject a set of new facts into a language model \cite{zhu2020modifying,sotoudeh:correcting_dnns,de2021editing,dai2022knowledge,meng2022locating,hase2021language,mitchell2021fast}, but it is not yet clear whether these methods provide a viable method of updating and maintaining deployed LLMs.
+Prior work has proposed knowledge editing methods to incrementally inject a set of new facts into a language model \cite{zhu2020modifying,de2021editing,meng2022locating,meng2022mass,mitchell2021fast,mitchell2022memory}, but it is not yet clear whether these methods provide a viable solution of updating and maintaining deployed LLMs.

 To evaluate these methods, existing benchmarks often focus on measuring whether the edited model can recall the newly injected facts and whether unrelated knowledge remains unchanged post-editing.
 However, a vital unaddressed question is whether the edited model can handle questions where the answer should change as an entailed consequence of edited facts.
-For example (shown in Figure~\ref{fig:main}), if we update the British Prime Minister from \emph{Boris Johnson} to \emph{Rishi Sunak} within a language model, the answer to the question \emph{Who is married to the British Prime Minister?} should change as a consequence of this edit.
+For example (see Figure~\ref{fig:main}), if we update the British Prime Minister from \emph{Boris Johnson} to \emph{Rishi Sunak} within a model, the answer to \emph{Who is married to the British Prime Minister?} should also change as a consequence of this edit.

 Therefore, we propose {\ds} (\dslong), a new benchmark for a more complete evaluation of knowledge-editing methods.
 Each example in {\ds} consists of a multi-hop question (including $\{2,3,4\}$-hop questions) which corresponds to a chain of facts.
 When we edit one or a few facts in a chain, the edited model needs to propagate the change to entailed consequences of the edited facts. {\ds} includes a dataset {\dscf} based on counterfactual edits, and another dataset {\dst} of temporal knowledge updates to evaluate model editors on real-world changes.